 The mandatory QST registration rules also apply to non-residents of Quebec.
 Suppliers that are not residents of, and have no physical or significant presence in, Quebec, and that make digital and certain other supplies to ‘specified Quebec consumers’ may be required to register for QST under a specified registration system.
 The requirement to register also applies to digital property and services distribution platforms in regards to taxable supplies of incorporeal moveable property or services received by specified Quebec consumers if these digital platforms control the key elements of the transaction.

-Quebec has harmonised its QST system with the federal GST/HST measures on the digital economy (see above) that apply starting 1 July 2021.
-Operators of distribution platforms that sell foreign goods located in fulfilment warehouses in Canada and operators of short-term accommodation platforms will be required to register and collect QST on certain sales made to Quebec consumers.
+Quebec has harmonised its QST system with the federal GST/HST measures on the digital economy (see above).
+Operators of distribution platforms that sell foreign goods located in fulfilment warehouses in Canada and operators of short-term accommodation platforms are required to register and collect QST on certain sales made to Quebec consumers.

 Net wealth/worth taxes